 “Acupuncture and cupping, more than half of the ills cured,” is a famous Chinese saying, supporting traditional Chinese medicine.
 Traditional Chinese medicine brings to mind acupuncture and the use of natural herbs as healing remedies.
-Cupping is a lesser-known treatment that is also part of Oriental medicine, one that can provide an especially pleasant experience.
+Cupping is a lesser-known treatment that is also part of Chinese medicine, one that can provide an especially pleasant experience.
 One of the earliest documentations of cupping can be found in the work titled A Handbook of Prescriptions for Emergencies, which was written by a Taoist herbalist by the name of Ge Hong and which dates all the way back to 300 AD.
 An even earlier Chinese documentation, three thousand years old, recommended cupping for the treatment of pulmonary tuberculosis.
 In both Eastern and Western cultures, cupping evolved from shamanistic practices that held the belief that illnesses and infirmities can be sucked out of the body.
 This article details some of the many benefits of Chinese cupping for your body.

 Cupping was established as an official therapeutic practice in the 1950s across hospitals in China after research conducted by Chinese and former Soviet Union acupuncturists confirmed cupping’s effectiveness.
 Prior to the 1950s, cupping had also been practiced as an auxiliary method in traditional Chinese surgery.
 In recent years cupping has been growing in popularity, with celebrities like Gwyneth Paltrow, Jennifer Aniston, David Arquette, and athlete Michael Phelps drawing public attention to the traditional benefits of Chinese cupping therapy techniques.

 Though news outlets were quick to criticize celebrities chasing the newest medical therapies and techniques, recent studies have shown cupping’s effectiveness in reducing pain intensity and providing positive short-term benefits.